 spam that you’re getting.)

-And basically taking a breath.
+- And basically, taking a breath.
 Stepping away.
-Using the Delete key liberally
+Using the Delete key liberally and moving on.

 Unfortunately, those seem to be the very technologies that you resist using:

 filtering and blocking.
 I also want to point you at an article, “How do I prevent spam and scam emails from being sent to me?”
 The fact is it will say what I just told you – but perhaps it will give you a couple of other ideas for other things that you might do to try and reduce the amount of spam in your inbox.

 End of Answercast #62 Back to – Audio Segment

 Do you have a question about your computer?
 Maybe the Internet, or some other random technology?

 Head on out to http://ask-leo.com and start by searching the thousands of questions that I’ve already answered out there.